-The median is the midpoint where half of the residences sold for more and half for less; figures are compared year over year because of the highly seasonal nature of home sales.
+The median is the midpoint at which half of the houses sold for more and half for less.
+Figures are compared year over year because of the seasonal nature of home sales.

-About 77.7 percent of the homes sold were resale single-family homes.
+In San Luis Obispo County, 75.3 percent of the homes sold in March were resale single-family homes.